Distris/ExtendedCS/docs/macros/inlining.md

 # Inlining

-This is a general overview of inlining, which is a process of taking a function call and putting the code from that directly at the call-site, instead of calling a function.
+This is a general overview of inlining, which is a process of taking a function call and putting the code from that function directly at the call-site, instead of calling a function.
 After inlining the inlined function does not exist anymore in the code.

 Lets take a look at an example.
 We define a new function that will get inlined:
 ```cs